Recyc/Data505-Github/section3/Work-Creative design/readme.md

 ```

 * This code is to create GUI as user interface.I create two GUI to control two different objects' position, rotation amd scale.
+* Each Fx.add can add a separate console to control an amount of object.